Scroll To See More Images

 Using a metal bowl, mixing spoon or clips to hold back your dye-slathered hair?
 That’s a serious no-no. The metal and the developer can interact, causing the color to oxidize and change.
 In rare instances, this reaction can be so severe that hair breaks off—and nobody wants a chemical haircut.
 Use all-plastic everything when you’re coloring, and your hair will thank you.

-6. DIY your own color-refreshing gloss.
+6. Invest in a color-refreshing gloss.

 Don’t balk at the price tag, because this product actually functions as a hybrid semi-permanent hair dye plus gloss and conditioning treatment.
 Basically, it’s your one-stop shop for at-home color maintenance.